 Albanian nationalism argues that Kosovo's first settlers were the Illyrians, and conceives them to be modern Albanians' ancestors.
 Furthermore, Albanian nationalism points out that the majority of the population of Kosovo has been Albanian at least since the 19th century (currently over 90%) .

 Serbian nationalism, however, denies the validity of the Illyrian argument, and tends to emphasize that the ancestors of today's Serbs reached Kosovo over the 6th and 7th centuries, long before the territory had an Albanian majority (which happened in the 19th century).

 The existence of Kosovo as an administrative unit with its current borders dates back to 1946, when Yugoslavia established the autonomous district of Kosovo and Metohija.
 In 1963 the territory was upgraded to the status of autonomous province.

 At the time of the disintegration of Yugoslavia, Kosovo proclaimed its independence (1992), which was recognized only by Albania.
 A Kosovo Albanian militia, the KLA or UÇK, waged a war against Yugoslav forces, which ended in 1999 after NATO forces defeated the Yugoslav army.
 An interim UN administration was established, and it lasted until 2008, when the country again declared independence, this time with support from major Western powers.

-As of September 2020, 98 of 193 UN member states recognized Kosovo as an independent state.
+At least 100 of 193 UN member states recognize Kosovo as an independent state in 2022.
 These include notably the United States, Canada, France, the UK, Germany, Australia, Japan, and Pakistan.
-Another 15 countries —from Africa, the Caribbean and Oceania— have withdrawn their former recognition of Kosovo, according to the Serbian government.
+Another 13 to 18 countries —from Africa, the Caribbean and Oceania— have withdrawn their former recognition of Kosovo, according to the Serbian government.
 The Kosovo government states that it is not possible to de-recognize a country and disputes the veracity of Serbian claims.